 #8 Our Masterworks Review In A Nutshell

 One factor that builds confidence is that Masterworks files a stock offering with the SEC for every piece of art it acquires.
-In short, whenever Masterworks buys artworks there will be new investment opportunities on the platform.
+In short, whenever Masterworks buys artworks, the platform will offer new investment opportunities.
 However, it is necessary to read each public offer because there may be extra commissions that could even be different between each of the specific offers for each artwork that Masterworks acquires.
-Also, in the future, the artwork may be sold at a loss due to administrative costs (in case price is maintained).
-Take into account that it is a risky investment and that the sale of the artwork will be done in the long term.
-At this moment it is uncertain to define when the sale will be made.
+Also, in the future, the artwork may be sold at a loss due to administrative costs (in case the price is maintained).
+Take into account that it is a risky investment and that the sale of the artwork will be done in the long term, so there's no guarantee of when the sale will be made.

-In this Masterworks Review, we recommend that you consider this business model as new and untested.
+In this Masterworks review, we recommend considering this business model as new and untested.
 It is necessary to see through time how it evolves.
 As in any new business model, it could be an absolute victory or a total loss.

 We also suggest that you do not invest all your money in a single asset.
 The fundamental principle of finance is to diversify, i.e. don't put all your eggs in one basket.

-With this in mind, we highly recommend taking a look at Capitalist Exploits, since it's a Financial Newsletter service that will give you excellent investment advice and help you diversify your portfolio to lower your risk and maximize your return.
+With this in mind, we highly recommend looking at Capitalist Exploits since it's a Financial Newsletter service that will give you excellent investment advice and help you diversify your portfolio to lower your risk and maximize your return.